Petit lac Ha! Ha!

-The southern portion of the lake is served by route 381, which cuts the lake at the peninsula attached to the north shore, then heads northwest to the Northwestern part of lake Ha!
+The southern portion of the lake is served by Route 381, which cuts the lake at the peninsula attached to the north shore, then heads northwest to the Northwestern part of Lake Ha!
 Ha!.
-The scenic landscape of “Petit lac Ha!
-Ha!” with the surrounding mountains attracts nature lovers.

 Forestry is the main economic activity of the sector, followed by recreational tourism.

-The surface of the “Petit lac Ha!
-Ha!” is usually frozen from late November to early April.
+The surface of Petit lac Ha!
+Ha! is usually frozen from late November to early April.
 The ice shelf is generally thick enough to allow safe passage from mid-December to late March.

 Geography

 This lake is located at 2.6 km south-west of the summit (altitude: 822 m) of the Mount Four.

-The main hydrographic slopes near “Petit lac Ha!
-Ha!” are:
+The main hydrographic slopes near Petit lac Ha!
+Ha! are: